Best graphics cards in 2026: I've tested every GPU to find the best bang for your buck

 Not the best for work

 This may come as a shock, but ever since bringing Intel XeSS 3 on board, the Intel Arc B580 is now the GPU for most to get.
 How so?
-With multi-frame generation and the budget price it continues to stick with, this screams value.
+With multi-frame generation and the budget price it continues to (kind of) stick to, you can get a lot out of playing the latest games with Intel's graphics card.

-A real budget buster of a card that proves you can get more than 8GB of video memory for $250 and a fantastic 1080p/1440p gaming graphics card for a great price.
-Ray tracing may not be its best friend, but Intel XeSS is improving nicely, and it’s simply the best GPU for the money.
+This is a real budget buster of a card that proves you can get more than 8GB of video memory for $250 and a fantastic 1080p/1440p gaming graphics card for a great price.
+Ray tracing may not be its best friend, but Intel XeSS is improving nicely, and it’s simply the best GPU for many.

 Buy it if